Julie Measures

 • Foam brush

-Using a foam pumpkin made it perfect for a no carve craft.
-We used Mod Podge and a foam brush to attach the tissue paper leaves all over our pumpkin.
-Then all we had to do was let it dry.
+Using a foam pumpkin makes it perfect for a no carve craft.
+Use Mod Podge and a foam brush to attach the tissue paper leaves all over your pumpkin.
+Then all you have to do is let it dry!

 DIY Glitter Potion Bottles